Ball balance

 Handover of the experimental setup to THWS

-The THWS (University of Applied Sciences Würzburg-Schweinfurt) took over the “Ball Balance” experimental setup for its control engineering lab.
-Prof. Dr. Abid Ali, who leads the lab, expressed his sincere thanks for the outstanding commitment.
+The THWS (University of Applied Sciences Würzburg-Schweinfurt) has taken over the “Ball Scale” experimental setup for its control engineering laboratory.
+Prof. Dr. Abid Ali, who leads the lab, expressed his heartfelt thanks for the extraordinary commitment.

 Pioneering spirit from student days strengthens control engineering lab

-THWS thanks Johannes Glaser for the 'ball balance', a teaching model that enables students to learn control engineering in a hands-on way. ➔ Learn more now!
+THWS thanks Johannes Glaser for the “ball scale,” a teaching model that enables students to learn control engineering in a hands-on way. ➔ Learn more now!

-The person who takes on the challenge and succeeds in developing a controller that stabilizes the ball precisely at the specified position will be awarded a certificate and a prize by Engineer Glaser. 🙂
+The person who takes on the challenge and succeeds in developing a controller that stabilizes the ball precisely in the specified position will be awarded a certificate and a prize by Engineer Glaser. :)

 THANK YOU!

 Many thanks to Prof. Dr. Ali for the solid teaching of valuable control engineering tools during my studies.
-The hands-on and in-depth exercises complementary to the lectures provided me with a solid foundation that continues to play a central role in my engineering work today and has significantly contributed to my understanding of complex technical systems.
+The practice-oriented and in-depth exercises complementing the lectures provided me with a solid foundation that still plays a central role in my engineering work today and has significantly contributed to my understanding of complex technical systems.